junjiemars/.emacs.d/README.md

 After falling in love with [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), I know it's the time to make Emacs being a part of my body and mind, not just open a file, navigating, editing, and save it.
 The Level One of mine start from [this is a Clojure-friendly emacs config](https://github.com/flyingmachine/emacs-for-clojure), and [A reasonable Emacs config](https://github.com/purcell/emacs.d).
 But, those ones neither can suit for my daily use on different machines.

-The adaptive Emacs which I need is more stable, more smaller, more faster and more flexible which can be run on anywhere where Emacs run.
-So, I decide to build a new one.
+The More Reasonable Emacs strives to be fast, stable and hacker friendly, which can be run on anywhere where Emacs run.

 * [Features](#features)